jiwasawa/japanese-blog-agent-adk/README.md

 6. **Link Enhancer Agent** & **Description Agent** (Parallel):
    - Link Enhancer naturally integrates the original URL and relevant source links into the blog post
-   - Description Agent generates a one-sentence Japanese description for the blog post
+   - Description Agent generates a one-sentence description (Japanese by default, English when `--english` is used)

+7. **Translator Agent** (Optional, when `--english` is specified): Translates the Japanese blog post to English while preserving all markdown formatting, links, and structure.
+The translation maintains the original tone and style.

 ## Configuration